santidotpy/webcam-to-ipcamera/README.md

 # webcam-to-ipcamera

 ## Description
 This project is a simple implementation of a webcam to IP camera.
 It uses OpenCV to capture the webcam feed and Flask to serve the feed as an IP camera.
+The feed can be accessed by visiting the URL `http://localhost:5000/cctv`.
+You can access the feed from another device on the same network by replacing `localhost` with the IP address of the host machine.

 ### Create virtual environment
 ```bash